BadmWe/dspyt-webpage/dspyt/posts/evmexplorer.md

 Simply paste the contract address, select a network, and click the Submit button to view transactions.

-After you click the submit button, you will see transactions.
+After you click the submit button, you will be redirected to a page related to an address.

+## Blockchain Address page

 ![Address Data](images/posts/evmexplorer/addressdata.webp)